bstag/Antler/src/content/docs/deployment.md

 3. **Validate URLs**: Ensure all internal links work correctly
 4. **Check Assets**: Verify all images and fonts load properly

+## Admin Interface Considerations

+### Development Workflow
+When working with the admin interface during development:

+1. **Content Creation**: Use the admin interface at `http://localhost:4321/admin` to create and edit content
+2. **File Management**: Upload and organize media files through the admin file manager
+3. **Schema Validation**: Leverage real-time validation and form generation
+4. **Preview Changes**: Use the integrated preview functionality

+### Pre-Deployment Steps
+Before deploying to production:

+1. **Content Review**: Ensure all content is finalized using the admin interface
+2. **Media Optimization**: Verify all uploaded images are optimized
+3. **Schema Compliance**: Check that all content follows the defined schemas
+4. **Link Validation**: Test all internal and external links

+### Production Deployment
+Remember that in production:

+- **No Admin Access**: The admin interface is completely excluded from the build
+- **Static Content Only**: All content becomes static HTML files
+- **File System Changes**: Content updates require rebuilding and redeploying
+- **Version Control**: All content changes should be committed to version control

 ## Deployment Checklist

+### Pre-Build Checklist
+- [ ] All content created and reviewed via admin interface
+- [ ] Media files uploaded and optimized
+- [ ] Schema validation passes for all content
+- [ ] Internal links tested and working

+### Build and Deploy Checklist
 - [ ] Build passes locally (`npm run build`)
+- [ ] Admin interface excluded from build (verify no `/admin` routes in `dist/`)
 - [ ] All environment variables configured
 - [ ] Custom domain configured (if applicable)
 - [ ] HTTPS enabled and enforced